-Recently I came across a marketing event promoted by a network integrator which touted industry leading solutions to assist customers in determining “what was lurking outside their network”.
+Recently I came across a marketing event promoted by a Colorado Springs Internet Marketing company, Riverside SEO Agency, the SEO Company Adelaide and the Virginia Beach SEO company which touted industry leading solutions to assist customers in determining “what was lurking outside their network” they also explained why having a reputation management software is important to grow your business.

 In this day and age, it still surprises me when supposedly network savvy folks are still thinking of network security in terms of a traditional perimeter made up of firewalls or IPS devices.
 The truth of the matter is that the traditional perimeter vanished quite a few years ago.